 Score: 91 points - by far the best whisky from Glen Elgin that I ever tried.

 Glen Elgin 1978/2005 (47.5%, Adelphi, Cask #4512)

 Nose: Very sweet.
+Faint oil.
+Organics.
 Nose-numbing.
-Maybe I'm having a bad nose day, but I can't pick up anything.
+I'm having a bad nose day; I can't pick up a lot.

 Taste: Sweet and very hot.
+Medicinal?
 Mighty pleasant, actually.
 Not a lot of depth or character, though.